Skip to main content

 2. Strand diameter

-In order to maximise contact area and minimise resistance at terminations, the diameter of each individual copper strand must not exceed 0.4mm (0.016 inch) or a surface area of 0.125mm² (AWG26).
+To maximise contact area at terminations and prevent overheating at/near terminations, the diameter of each individual copper strand must not exceed 0.4mm (0.016 inch) or a surface area of 0.125mm² (AWG26).

-2. To enable easy cable routing with tight bends and prevent failure of the cable and/or interfacing equipment due to excessive force/stress at terminations and/or cyclic fatigue, select high quality power cable specifically designed for applications requiring high flexibility.
+To facilitate installation with practical bend radii and prevent failure of the cable and/or interfacing equipment due to excessive force/stress at terminations and/or cyclic fatigue, use high quality flexible DC power cabling with a flexibility class of 5 - Flexible copper conductors, or 6 - Extra flexible copper conductors.

 Image_-_Strand_diameter.PNG

-Insulation type effects the maximum temperature capability/rating and accordingly the maximum current capability/rating, as well as the maximum voltage isolation capability/rating of a cable.
+The insulation material and specifications effect the maximum temperature capability/rating (effecting current carrying capacity) and the maximum voltage isolation capability/rating of a cable.

-1. To prevent overheating of the cable insulation, select high quality power cable with an insulation temperature rating appropriate for the installation.
+To prevent overheating of the cable insulation, use high quality flexible DC power cabling with an insulation temperature rating of at least 90°/194°F (preferably 105°C/221°F), or as required for the installation.

 5.2.2.
 Remote on/off